myiosfactory/reorderable/Sources/Reorderable/Reorderable.docc/Getting-Started.md

 ## Installation

 This framework is distributed as a **Swift Package**.
-To use, add the following URL to your package list:
+To use, add the following URL to your list:

 ```
 https://github.com/visfitness/reorderable
 ```

-To add this package to your XCode project, follow [these instructions](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).
+To add this to your XCode project, follow [these instructions](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

 ## Usage